 - Pack of potatoes 750g for a generous serving for 6-8 people, add more depending on how many people you are catering for.

 - 2 banana shallots (the long ones as opposed to the round ones) per 750g of potatoes, raw, finely chopped.

 - 1 tablespoon of finely chopped flat leaf parsley per 750g of potatoes

 - Dressing: 1/2 teaspoon of Maldon salt, 2 crushed cloves of garlic, 1 dessertspoon of Dijon mustard, 1 tbsp balsamic and 1 tbsp of sherry vinegar, 90 ml extra virgin olive oil, 10 turns of freshly milled black pepper

 - Meanwhile, mix up the dressing.
 Make a paste with the garlic and salt, add the mustard, pepper, salt, vinegar and oil.
 Whisk together thoroughly.
 Stir in the raw, chopped shallots.

 - When the potatoes are cooked, allow to cool slightly and cut into bite-sized chunks.
+I like to slip off the skins at this point but you can leave them on if you prefer.
 Place the potatoes in a large bowl and toss them in the dressing while the potatoes are slightly warm.

 - Stir in the parsley just before serving at room temperature.
 Store ahead in a cool place but don’t refrigerate it as it will impair the flavour.